 Graham Burgess

-FIDE Master Graham Burgess holds the world record for marathon blitz chess-playing.
-He is a highly versatile chess writer, whose seventeen previous books range from general guides to high-level theoretical manuals.
-His Mammoth Book of Chess won the 1997 British Chess Federation Book of the Year Award, while Nunn’s Chess Openings, to which he contributed, is set to become one of the best-selling chess books of all time.
+FIDE Master Graham Burgess is a highly versatile chess writer, whose more than 30 books range from general guides and kids’ books to high-level theoretical manuals.
+His Mammoth Book of Chess won the British Chess Federation Book of the Year Award.
+He is a former champion of the Danish region of Funen and now lives in Minnesota.

 “The book is fun to browse through and the historical aspects are well handled.
 The production values are high with an impressive 16-page photo section accompanying a main text of 208 pages.
 The book looks good” – GM Jonathan Levitt, CLUB KASPAROV